MatrixRequirements/matrix-ui-plugin-boilerplate-24/README.md

 * Login into the [developer instance](https://developer.matrixreq.net)
 * Create a new UI entry in the
   [PLUGINS project](https://developer.matrixreq.net/PLUGINS/F-UI-2)
-* Press the Deploy button
+* Press the Install"  button
 * Reload the browser

 This should install the script on the server and load it into the browser.
 The